 Eclipse JDT Tutorials

-Eclipse JDT is a handy tool for manipulating sophisticated Java source code.
-However, the handy tool comes with a steep learning curve even for an experienced Java developer.
-This page summarizes some popular articles from Program Creek.
+JDT is supported by 3 pillars: Java Model, Search Engine, and AST.
+It is a handy tool for manipulating Java source code.
+However, the handy tool comes with a steep learning curve even for an experienced Java developer and there are just not enough proper code examples.
+This page summarizes the code examples for using Eclipse JDT.

 - Java Model